benji300/joplin-note-tabs/README.md

 ## User options

-This plugin adds provides user options which can be changed via `Tools > Options > Note Tabs`.
+This plugin adds provides user options which can be changed via `Tools > Options > Note Tabs` (Windows App).

 > **NOTE** - If `default` is set for an advanced style setting, the corresponding default color, font family, etc. will be used to match the common App look.